Skip to main content

 • Occasional signal interruptions

-For the price you pay, you get an enjoyable, slightly bass-emphasized sound that’s perfect for earbuds for running.
-The sound is fixed and you can’t change it in the BackBeat app.
+For what you pay, you get an enjoyable, slightly bass-emphasized sound that’s perfect for any activity.
+Unfortunately, the sound is fixed, and you can’t change it in the BackBeat app.

 Flexible ear hooks are made of soft silicone that’s gentle to the skin and holds up well during fast movement.